Struggling to find interesting blog post ideas for your blog?

 #53 Research and analyze a topic in your industry - Well written and analyzed posts get great attention.
 Invest time and grow your followers by that.
 Many professional bloggers write one post for more than 12 working hours, they invest a lot of time to produce perfect posts.

-#56 Create a post that utilizes a bar chart or pie chart – Infographics is one of the hottest keywords in the web industry.
+#56 Create a post that utilizes a bar chart or pie chart - Infographics is one of the hottest blog ideas in the web industry.
 Visualizing data makes it easier to read, gather interesting data and build charts!

 #57 Write down your monthly personal budget and expenses - You can document what ever costs you like.
 Take your website and show how many dollars you've spent on it and also show the income/revenue side of it.
 Additionally, you can use the same model on your family budget.